lavague-ai/LaVague/docs/docs/contributing/contributing.md

----
-description: "Contribute to the LaVague project: set up your dev environment, submit bug reports, contribute to the code etc."
----

 # LaVague Guide for Contributors 🌊

 Thanks for your interest in the project!
 We really appreciate all contributions, from bug reports, to suggestions to helping us build new features.
 Your support is vital in helping us build an awesome tool!